Thanhngocpham200893/STATE-instructions/CDD/README.md

     The CDD calculation is then straightforward with two steps:

 (1) **Scf calculation to get the wave function**
+    We perform scf calculation for three systems, i.e. NO/Cu(111), NO, and Cu(111) where atomic configuration is kept fixed
+    forccr = 1.00D+03 (for scf) and edelta = 1.00D-10 (more accurate criterion)

 (2) **Valance charge density**